Adjoint Method in PDE-based Image Compression: Problem Formulation

 Let $D\subset\R^2$ and $f: D\to\R^d$, $d\geq 1$ a given image in some region $K\subset\subset D$.
 We consider the mixed elliptic boundary problem for a given $u_0$ in $L^2(D)$, \\

 \begin{problem} Find $u$ in $H^1(D)$ such that

 \end{problem} where the available data $f$ is a Dirichlet ``boundary'' condition and with homogeneous Neumann boundary condition on $\partial D$.
 This PDE corresponds to the first term in the time discretization of the homogeneous heat equation, where we assume that the initial condition is $u_0$.
 For compatibility condition with the ``boundary'' data on $K$, we take as $u_0$ the image $f\in H^1(D)$, with $\Delta f\in L^2(D)$ and such that $\frac{\partial f}{\partial n}=0$ on $\partial D$.
+In the compression step (coding phase), the datum $f$ is available in the entire domain $D$, so we can set the initial condition $u_0$ to the function $f$.
+The result of this coding step consists of a set $K$ of the pixels to store and the values of $f$ on $K$.
+In the decompression step (decoding phase), the data is only available in the subset $K$ of the domain, so we set $u_0=0$ (at least in $D\setminus K$).
+When the reconstruction is performed by solving the heat equation, it means that we start with an initial datum which do not satisfy the compatibility conditions, but this does not influence the dynamic as far as the convergence to an equilibrium, that is a steady state, holds (regularizing effect).
 Setting $v=u-f$, we can write equivalently \\

 \begin{problem} Find $v$ in $H^1(D)$ such that